 Connect your device to the charger and plug directly into a wall outlet (not a USB port on a computer), then force a restart

-- On an iPhone X, iPhone 8, or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone X Series, iPad without a Home Button, iPhone 8, or iPhone 8 Plus: Press and quickly release the Volume Up button.
 Press and immediately release the Volume Down button.
 Then, press and hold the Side button until the Apple Logo appears

 - On an iPhone 7 or iPhone 7 Plus: Press and hold the Side and Volume Down buttons at the same time.
 Keep holding them until you see the Apple Logo

-- On an iPhone 6s and earlier, iPad, or iPod touch: Press and hold both the Home and the Top (or Side) buttons at the same time.
+- On an iPhone 6s and earlier, iPads with a Home Button, or iPod touch: Press and hold both the Home and the Top (or Side) buttons at the same time.
 Keep holding them until the Apple Logo appears

 If Forced Restart Didn’t Help